gatsbyjs/gatsby/docs/docs/quick-start.md

 For specific commands, run `gatsby COMMAND_NAME --help` e.g. `gatsby new --help`.

 For more information on the Gatsby CLI, visit the [CLI reference](/docs/gatsby-cli/) section of the docs.

-### Note on using `npx`

-The embedded Egghead video on this page uses [`npx`](https://hackernoon.com/npx-npm-package-runner-7f6683e4304a), an npm package runner that helps to execute packages without having to install them explicitly.
-This tool is optional, but it allows you to interact with and run the Gatsby CLI node module without having it downloaded locally.
-The common alternative to npx, documented on this page, is to [install Gatsby CLI globally](#install-the-gatsby-cli) so you can use it for multiple Gatsby projects.